 Escama Studio Founder, Andy Krumholz explains: "From the beginning, we knew that we wanted to refine this stunning art form and adapt it for an international audience.
-And luckily along the way we were able to build a business that also recognizes the work of the artisans and elevates the living standards of their families.
+And luckily along the way we were able to build a sustainable handbag brand that also recognizes the work of the artisans and elevates the living standards of their families.
 It's been a win-win for everyone".
 With the success of the venture, the initial group of 12 artisans in 2004 has grown to now 65 women and men.
 Demand is strong and shipments leave Brazil every two weeks providing a steady flow of income at a fair living wage for the artisans.

 - Escama Studio is a social-enterprise based in California and Brazil.
 The mission is to create innovative sustainable handbag brand while promoting sustainable development through trade.

 - All of recycled ring pull purses are handmade using 100% post-consumer upcycled aluminum ring pulls that have been sourced locally from recycling centers in neighboring communities.

 - To achieve their unique 'chain mail fabric', the Escama Studio team adapted traditional Brazilian crochet work and imbued the handmade crafts with a modern design sense and new materials.
 With designs originating from both San Francisco and Brazil, the ring pull bags are handmade in Brazil by artisan groups who are not just contract manufacturers, but an integral part of Escama Studio.

 - Each ring pull purse, belt or accessory comes with a hang-tag that bears the signature of the artist who made it.
 The artist's photos and bio's can be found on the web.